UniversalDependencies/docs/_u-dep/acl.md

 ## `{{ page.title }}`: {{ page.shortdef }}

-`acl` stands for finite and non-finite clauses that modify a noun, in contrast to the [advcl]() relation which is used for adverbial clauses that modify a predicate.
+`acl` stands for finite and non-finite clauses that modify a nominal.
+The `acl` relation contrasts with the [advcl]() relation, which is used for adverbial clauses that modify a predicate.
 The head of the `acl` relation is the noun that is modified, and the dependent is the head of the clause that modifies the noun.